We have put all the information you need to be prepared in this blog.

 On the program, we are flexible with our daily activities, and the Blue Wilderness team works out a daily program the night before.
 This works great, as it is difficult to predict how many clients we will be working with on a given day, or what the weather will be like.
 We try to work 5 days a week (which often covers weekends) with a couple of days break during the week.

 The primary purpose of the program is to offer you extensive real world training and experience in driving shark research, conservation, education and ecotourism operations and campaigns.
 We believe that shark ecotourism operations also have a duty to drive education, conservation and research initiatives.
-As such, our volunteers drive many of these programs.
+As such, our participants drive many of these programs.
 So in addition to becoming an expert shark diver, many of your experiences will empower you in the fields of shark education, research and conservation.

 No – Many of our adventures are snorkel based, so you will be able to participate in all activities even if you cant SCUBA dive.
 But many of our students choose this as a time to get qualified with a SCUBA qualification.